example42/example42.github.io/_posts/2018-07-23-a-few-steps-to-tiny-puppet-command-line.md

 ---
 layout: blog
-title: Tip of the Week 82 - A few steps to Tiny Ouppet on the command line
+title: Tip of the Week 82 - A few steps to Tiny Puppet on the command line
 ---

 [Tiny Puppet](https://www.github.com/example42/puppet-tp) if a Puppet module that provides general defines to manage any application on any operatingsystem, using the data present in the companion [Tiny Data](https://www.github.com/example42/tinypuppet) module.